-The then 7-year old Billy has turned 12 now and has started helping his father in the business.
-The entire village of Mynteng that had no permanent house 5 years ago but an incomplete brick-and-mortar community-church, now looked pretty developed and new-age.
+The then 7-year-old Billy has turned 12 now and has started helping his father in the business.
+The entire village of Mynteng which had no permanent house 5 years ago but an incomplete brick-and-mortar community church, now looked pretty developed and new-age.
 The church was complete and gated too.
 Most houses were also modern-looking with an outdoor patio.

-The last time I visited Mynteng, it was in 2015.
+The last time I visited Mynteng, was in 2015.
 It was my first visit to Meghalaya too.
-I spent a week in the neighboring town of Nongriat, lazing and relaxing around the popular double-decker root-bridge and trekked to Mynteng one of the days.
+I spent a week in the neighboring town of Nongriat, lazing and relaxing around the popular double-decker root-bridge and trekking to Mynteng one of the days.
 Back then, the village had no accommodation for tourists.
-Nongriat was, moreover, ideal to experience silence and serenity of eastern Khasi Hills.
+Nongriat was, moreover, ideal to experience the silence and serenity of eastern Khasi Hills.

 Homestay In Mynteng

 In 2018, Mynteng came up with the idea of starting a community homestay and thus giving tourists a place to stay in the village.
 Since none of the 10 families in the village had enough money & resources to start their own homestay, everyone contributed whatever they could afford & built two rooms & a kitchen, right next to the church.
 Each room has two beds and functions as a dormitory.

 A bed costs 200 Rupees per night (or less if you’re staying longer).
 I stayed for one night, had lunch and dinner and paid 400 Rupees in total.

 If you’re really asking this question, Mynteng may not be a place for you to visit, as it has no Instagram worthy highlights – no root-bridges (unlike Nongriat) and certainly no waterfalls.
 However, if you can trek and explore on your own, you will certainly find more than just a few root-bridges and waterfalls.